Professor of Sociology

 - Advisory Editorial Board: The American Sociologist

-- Member Research Committee on the History of Sociology, International Sociological Association (2002-2006)
+- Member Research Committee on the History of Sociology, International Sociological Association (2002-2006) and currently Vice-President.

 Charles Crothers is Professor of Sociology in the Department of Social Sciences at AUT, after previously serving as a Professor of Sociology at the University of Natal, Durban, South Africa.
 Prior to this position Charles had lectured in the Departments of Sociology at the University of Auckland, and Victoria University and had been President of the New Zealand Sociological Association.
 He was awarded the SAANZ 'Scholarship Prize' Prize in 2008.